-What is a codicil and why do you need one?
-Glad you asked.
+What are will codicils and why do you need one?
 A codicil for a last will and testament is a document used to amend a will.
-It can also be used to add supplementary information to an individual's will like new provisions, alter provisions and offer explanations.
+It can also be used to add supplementary information to an individual's will such as creating new provisions, altering existing provisions, and offering explanations.

 Valid Codicil for Last Will and Testament

 For a codicil for a last will and testament to be legally valid, it must be signed and witnessed in the same way as a will.
 When the codicil is executed correctly in this manner, it forms part of the will.
 Codicils are attached to the will they refer to; they are not stand-alone documents.
 There may be more than one codicil to a will.
 The codicil does not automatically revoke a will unless specifically stated in the document.
 If a person wants to make a number of changes to his or her will, he or she should have a new will drawn up.

 A codicil to a last will and testament does not always have to be typed and witnessed to be considered valid.
 In a number of regions in the United States, a handwritten or holographic will is an acceptable legal amendment.
 The definition of will has been interpreted by the courts to include a codicil.

 - A holographic will must be in the handwriting of the person making the will, also known as the testator.
 It must also be signed to be valid.
 In some circumstances, the court will accept a holograph will that has not been witnessed.

 - In order to prove that the holographic codicil or will was made by the testator, the court will consider statements from witnesses.
-A handwriting expert may also give an opinion as to whether the handwriting on the codicil or will is, in fact, that of the deceased.
+A handwriting expert may also give an opinion whether the handwriting on the codicil or will is, in fact, that of the deceased.

 - Creating a will is very simple, so a holographic will should only be used as a last resort.